ibmm-unibe-ch/SMILES_or_SELFIES/attention_visualized/README.md

-# Attention on atoms visualized
+# Attention on Atoms visualized

 ## Set-Up
 Create conda env with